Mohamed-Taha-Essa/django-advanced_topics/README.md

 7. [Contributing](#contributing)

 ## Overview
-This project showcases advanced techniques in Django development, starting with CRUD operations using Django Ninja for a fast, async-friendly API framework.
-Future topics will include GraphQL integrations, custom middleware, and performance optimization techniques.
+This branch of `book_advanced_topics` is dedicated to building APIs using **Django Ninja**.
+The project showcases CRUD operations and filters implemented with Django Ninja’s efficient, async-friendly API framework.

 ## Features
 - **CRUD Operations**: Implemented using Django Ninja.
-- **Advanced API Functionality**: Includes features such as custom middleware and GraphQL.
+- **Advanced API Functionality**: Built entirely with Django Ninja.
 - **Fast and Scalable**: Designed with performance in mind for production-grade applications.

 ## Technologies Used
 - **Django**: Web framework for Python.
 - **Django Ninja**: High-performance web framework for building APIs.
-- **GraphQL**: Coming soon for advanced querying.
-- **Custom Middleware**: Enhancements for request/response handling.

 ## Setup and Installation